-- Portable DVD player or other media player with headphones (be sure to follow all flight crew instructions for use of electronics during flight)
+- Portable DVD player or other media player – even just your smart phone – with headphones (be sure to follow all flight crew instructions for use of electronics while on the plane)

 - Travel facial tissue pack

-Your needs in this department will vary considerably depending on where you are driving from and, once in Orlando, where you are staying.
-If you are staying on-site at Universal, you may not end up doing much driving around Orlando (unless you have several off-site activities planned, like a day at SeaWorld or Walt Disney World).
-If you are renting a vacation home, you’ll want to make sure you can find not only the theme parks but grocery stores and other necessities as well.
+Your needs in this department will vary considerably, depending on where you are driving from and, once in Orlando, where you are staying.
+If your hotel is at Universal, you may not end up doing much driving around the City Beautiful (unless you have several off-site activities planned, like a day at SeaWorld or Walt Disney World Resort).
+If you are renting a vacation home, you’ll want to make sure you can find not only the theme parks, but grocery stores and other necessities, as well.

 For getting to and around Orlando, consider:

-- Entertainment the whole family can enjoy (car games, scary tales on CD, etc.).
+- Entertainment the whole family can enjoy (car games, scary tales in audible format, etc.)

-- Child car seats or booster seats.
-The Florida child restraint laws may differ from those of your home state, so you want to visit this page for the latest legal guidelines.
+- Car or booster seats for your kids.
+The Florida child restraint laws may differ from those of your home state, so you’ll want to visit this page for the latest legal guidelines

-Keep in mind that it is always less expensive to buy anything off-site than it is at the theme parks, whether we’re talking necessities, groceries, or even souvenirs.
-And Orlando is just like any other town in that we have our fair share of Walmarts, Super Targets, CVS stores, Walgreens, liquor stores, you name it.
-So it is a great idea to become familiar with the location of the closest stores to where you’ll be staying.
-If you’re staying on-site at Universal, while the hotels don’t provide complimentary transportation to the stores, there are many options within a five-minute drive and taxis are always available.
+Keep in mind that it is always less expensive to buy anything off-site than it is at the theme parks, whether we’re talking necessities, groceries, or, even, souvenirs, and Orlando is just like any other town in that we have our fair share of Walmarts, Targets, CVS stores, Walgreens, liquor stores – you name it.
+It’s a great idea to become familiar with the location of the closest retail establishments to where you’ll be staying – even though Universal’s hotels don’t provide complimentary transportation to them, ride-shares are always available, and there is a plethora of options within a five-minute drive.

-We know there is an incredible amount of information on our website for Universal Orlando vacation planners.
-Because of this, we also know it is impossible to effectively use all of our resources without dedicating at least a few hours for reading through our pages.
+We know there is an incredible amount of information on our website for Universal Orlando vacation-planners, and, because of this, we also know it’s impossible to effectively use all of our resources without dedicating at least a few hours to reading through our pages.
 Well, when do some family members have a few hours to spare?
 Often during travel to Orlando!

 - Extra snacks.
 Many families like to pack simple breakfast foods to enjoy in their hotel rooms.
-To keep certain items chilled, bring a cooler and use free ice machines for cooling.
-Some hotels will provide refrigerators too.
-If you’re staying on-site at Universal, fridges are in each room.
+To keep certain items chilled, either bring a cooler (and use free ice machines for cooling) or take advantage of the in-room refrigerators you can find at some hotels, such as at Universal Orlando’s.

 - Resealable plastic baggies in different sizes.
 These are good for holding snacks as well as packing a bathing suit that’s still damp on the day you leave.

 - Flat sink stopper to accommodate any kind of sink and soap for emergency clothes washing.
-If you are traveling with kids, there is a strong likelihood that you will need to wash something during your trip.
-Universal on-site guests should note that the hotels do provide pay-per-use laundry machines.
+If you are traveling with kids, there is a strong likelihood that you will need to wash something, sometime, during your trip.
+(Universal hotel guests should note that the resorts do provide pay-per-use laundry machines.)

 - Family first-aid/health kit.
-Be sure to include everything from prescription medications to over-the-counter medications such as pain reliever and allergy medications.
-Also consider packing anti-nausea/motion sickness medication, depending on your family’s needs.
+Be sure to include everything from prescription to over-the-counter medications, such as pain relievers and allergy pills, and also consider packing anti-nausea/motion-sickness medication, depending on your family’s needs.
 Include a thermometer and medicine measuring cups or spoons for children’s liquid medicine.
-If you’re going to spend a late night at CityWalk, but still have to get up with the kids in the morning, you might want a bottle of this stuff too!
+(If you’re going to spend a late night at CityWalk but still have to get up with the kids in the morning, you might want a bottle of this stuff, too!)

-- One dollar bills in U.S. currency.
-In addition to tipping at restaurants, remember that it is considered courteous to tip when you receive personal service from bus/shuttle drivers, bell staff, parking valets, etc. It is also considered courteous to tip room attendants (and do so each day since they rotate rooms).
-If you’d like more advice on tipping, here’s a good article.
+- One-dollar bills in US currency.
+In addition to tipping at restaurants, remember that it is considered courteous to tip when you receive personal service from bus/shuttle drivers, bell staff, parking valets, and others, including – possibly – room attendants (and do so each day since they rotate rooms).
+If you’d like more advice on tipping, we have guides for Universal, specifically, and Orlando, generally.

-- Your OI touring plan: the more prepared you are, the better your day will go.
-But do remember you can also quickly access our touring plans on any smartphone web browser — just navigate to OrlandoInformer.com!
+- Your OI touring plan.
+The more prepared you are, the better your day will go!
+(If you don’t feel like printing it out, you can always just peruse our touring plans on your phone.)

 - Camera, an extra camera battery, and an extra memory card.
-If you happen to forget any of these items, the Photo Connect stores at the front of each Universal theme park can help, but get ready for some sticker shock.
+If you happen to forget any of these items, the My Universal Photos stores at the front of each theme park can help, but get ready for some sticker shock.

-- Extra cell phone batteries or external cell phone chargers.
-Universal does not provide any charging stations inside the parks, but will rent you a portable charger for a hefty fee.
+- Extra cell phone batteries or external phone chargers.
+Universal does not provide any charging stations inside the parks but will rent you a FuelRod for a fee.
 Since you’ll likely be touring for many hours at a time, taking photos, posting to Facebook, etc., there is a very good chance one charge simply won’t cut it.